akermu/emacs-libvterm/README.md

 The version of `libvterm` installed on your system is too old.
 You should let `emacs-libvterm` download `libvterm` for you.
-You can either uninstall your libvterm, or instruct Emacs to ignore the system libvterm.
+You can either uninstall your `libvterm`, or instruct Emacs to ignore the system `libvterm`.
 If you are compiling from Emacs, you can do this by setting:

 ```elisp
 (setq vterm-module-cmake-args "-DUSE_SYSTEM_LIBVTERM=no")